~ language and poetry ~

 1. - Genzano is a small village just south of Rome.

 2. - The novena is a prayer said (or sung) to ask for some special blessing.
 Notice how the name of the saint has been deformed to "Cazziano", a play on words between the actual spelling, Cassiano, and cazzo (dick).
-Jokes blending profane and religious subjects are quite popular in Roman dialect.
+The playful combination of profane and religious elements (such as the blasphemous sexton) are common in Roman folklore.

 LI SPIRITI